FOX Super 6 Contest: Chris 'The Bear' Fallica's NFL London Game Picks, Predictions

 None

-Vikings win by 4 or more points OR Browns win, tie or lose by 3 or fewer points
+Broncos win by 8 points or more OR Jets win, tie or lose by 7 points or fewer

-I think the Browns have reached the point in the season where they are just trying to see what they have at quarterback, having benched Joe Flacco after a 1-3 start.
-I'm not sure winning is on the top of the organization's mind.
+The Jets have five losses this season by 2, 20, 2, 6 and 15.
+That's three losses by fewer than a touchdown.
+They do have the ability to compete.
+On top of that, three international games this season have been decided by a combined 13 points.
+Those games are just close.

 Tiebreaker: What will be the final score?